hendrikdreyer/hendrikdreyer.github.io/experience.md

     <h4>ADSR Technologies, Australia</h4>
     <p class="italic">Jun 2017 - Dec 2018</p>
     <p>
+		Siemens is a global powerhouse focusing on the areas of electrification, automation and digitalization.
+		One of the world’s largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of systems for power generation and transmission as well as medical diagnosis.
-		Towards the end of my career at Siemens I met <a href="https://www.linkedin.com/in/jon-heap-a61500a6/?originalSubdomain=au">Jon Heap</a> who was a semi-retired dealer principle whos last stint was at a Toyota dealership situated in the east of Melbourne.
+		Towards the end of my tenure at Siemens I met <a href="https://www.linkedin.com/in/jon-heap-a61500a6/?originalSubdomain=au">Jon Heap</a> who was a semi-retired dealer principle whos last stint was with a Toyota dealership situated in the east of Melbourne.
 Together we started developing a cloud-based CRM/Sales Reporting system, AutoSalesReports (ASR), which was focused on the day-to-day running and management of an average Australian dealership.
 The development of ASR initiated under some heavy time and financial constraints.
 		Jon and I hammered out the requirements for the system, which were based on his experience in managing dealerships.
 		I took it upon myself to code the system and Jon switched into a testing and training role.
 Initially, we set out to create a proof-of-concept system and then flesh it out to a production system.
-As a development platform I chose Caspio as it was geared for creating cloud-based databases and was oozing with functionality that assists in creating forms, tables, charts, graphics, etc. that can be easily deployed as asp object.
+As a development platform I chose Caspio as it was geared for creating cloud-based databases and was oozing with functionality that assists in creating forms, tables, charts, graphics, etc., that can be easily deployed as asp objects.
 Our main philosophy was to ”fail-fast” – meaning that due to the time and financial constraints we had, we needed to get it to work quickly or else kill off the project.
+		Fortunately, each technical hurdle we met, we not only cleared, but managed to drive the sytem into even higher levels of functionality and peformance.
+		I contribute our technical success to a combination of choosing the correct technologies upfront and our agile development approach.
-		I spent a solid year and a half coding ASR (while commuting on the train, weekends, after hours and lunch breaks at work) and learned a lot regarding creating websites.
+		I spent a solid year and a half coding ASR (mostly whilts commuting on the train, weekends, after hours and lunch breaks at work) and learned a lot regarding creating websites.
 I’m still no guru when it comes to web design, but I know enough HTML, CSS and Java script to be able to achieve something.
 The webpages for ASR were hosted on GoDaddy and Caspio would serve the asp content from within the Caspio platform.
-		We caught a lucky break early on by meeting a cash laced investor who at that stage wanting to build his own auto holding group (multiple dealerships under one name).
-We successfully pitched ASR to him, and he liked what he saw – mainly because ASR had the capability to present a snap shot views of all his dealership’s daily, weekly, monthly, etc. dealings.
+		We caught a lucky break early on by meeting a cash laced investor whom at that stage wanted to build his own auto holding group (multiple dealerships under one name).
+We manged to successfully pitched ASR to him.
+		He liked ASR mainly because it had the capability to present a snap shot views of all his dealership’s daily, weekly, monthly, etc. dealings.
 ASR could show him immediately which dealerships were under performing, for instance.
 We successfully rolled out ASR in nine of his dealerships and were giving daily training sessions across Melbourne.
 Along side the roll-outs and personnel training we incorporated some additional requests